john-git7/E-commerce/README.md

 - Pass it to the product card component.
 - Display the data dynamically.

+## Milestone 12

+- Create an API endpoint that filters and retrieves data from MongoDB based on the user's email.
+- Fetch data on the frontend by calling this API.
+- Dynamically display the data using the previously created product card component.

 ## Milestone 13

 - Create an API endpoint that receives new data.